ahabdu01/pi-app/README.md

 - POST: /add-user (on cloud: https://pi-app-n5btuly27q-ew.a.run.app/add-user)

 1. The "GET: /fetch-gists"
 - Used for periodic checks, this endpoint returns fresh gists and adds them to Pipedrive deals.
-If a client requests this endpoint multiple times, it will not add already-added gists to Pipedrive deals; it will just return them to avoid duplicates.
-A Google Cloud Scheduler job is set up for this endpoint, which makes a request every 3 hours to fetch new gists and add them to Pipedrive deals if they haven't been added already.
+If a client requests this endpoint multiple times, it will not add already-added gists to Pipedrive deals, it will just return them to avoid duplicates.
+A Google Cloud Scheduler job is set up for this endpoint, which makes a request every 3 hours to "/fetch-gists" endpoint.

 2. The "GET: /new-gists"
 - Returns fetched gists that have been added to Pipedrive deals.
 If a client requests this endpoint multiple times, the client won't see gists that have already been returned in previous requests, ensuring that only new and unviewed gists are shown.